reactjs/react.dev/src/content/reference/react/Profiler.md

 </App>
 ```

-Although `<Profiler>` is a lightweight component, it should be used only when necessary.
+Although `<Profiler>` is a lightweight Component, it should be used only when necessary.
 Each use adds some CPU and memory overhead to an application.

 ---